Verona Pharma Reports First Quarter 2023 Financial Results and Provides Corporate Update

 Conference call today at 9:00 a.m.
 EDT / 2:00 p.m.
 BST

-LONDON and RALEIGH, N.C., May 09, 2023 (GLOBE NEWSWIRE) -- Verona Pharma plc (Nasdaq: VRNA) (“Verona Pharma” or the “Company”), a clinical-stage biopharmaceutical company focused on respiratory diseases, announces its financial results for the first quarter ended March 31, 2023, and provides a corporate update.
+LONDON and RALEIGH, N.C., May 09, 2023 (GLOBE NEWSWIRE) -- Verona Pharma plc VRNA ("Verona Pharma" or the "Company"), a clinical-stage biopharmaceutical company focused on respiratory diseases, announces its financial results for the first quarter ended March 31, 2023, and provides a corporate update.

 "We recently had a pre-New Drug Application ("NDA") meeting with the US Food and Drug Administration ("FDA") and are on schedule to submit the NDA in the second quarter of 2023," said David Zaccardelli, Pharm.
 D., President and Chief Executive Officer.
 "We believe we are aligned on the content of the NDA for ensifentrine for the maintenance treatment of Chronic Obstructive Pulmonary Disease ("COPD"), which will comprise data from the successful Phase 3 ENHANCE studies and other completed ensifentrine clinical studies including data from approximately 3,000 subjects.